facundocarballo/saver-community/src/web3/contracts/README.md

 📁 Rewards
 > Here are all the Smart Contracts related to the Rewards in Saver Community.
 All the Rewards have the same structure, all inherits from the Smart Contract BaseReward.

-📄 Able.sol
+📁 Router.sol
-> This is the Smart Contract of Able.
+> This is a Smart Contract is inherit by all the other Smart Contracts of Saver Community.
+All the other contracts inherits this Smart Contract.

-📄 Addresses.sol
+📁 SynergySale.sol
+> This Smart Contract handles the sale of Able in the Dapp.

+📁 Synergy.sol
+> This Smart Contract is responsible for the NFTs of Saver Community.

+📁 Test.sol
-> This is the Smart Contract that the Router implementation has.
-(This is the contract that are in the Diagram upsthere as Router)
+> This Smart Contract handles the daily Test that the users have to answer it to qualify in the game.

-📄 Clock.sol
+📁 User.sol
-> This is the Smart Contract of the Dapp Clock.
-This Smart Contract set the pace of the dapp.
+> This Smart Contract handles the qualification of the user in the game.

 📄 Contracts.sol
 > This is the most important file.
 This file contains all the Smart Contracts integrated in only one file.
 This file was used to deploy all the Smart Contracts.

 📄 history.txt
 > This file saves a record of all the versions of Smart Contracts that we deployed to test until get this final version of Saver Community.

-📄 Router.sol
-> This is a Smart Contract is inherit by all the other Smart Contracts of Saver Community.
-All the other contracts inherits this Smart Contract.

-📄 SynergySale.sol
-> This Smart Contract handles the sale of Able in the Dapp.

-📄 Synergy.sol
-> This Smart Contract is responsible for the NFTs of Saver Community.

-📄 Test.sol
-> This Smart Contract handles the daily Test that the users have to answer it to qualify in the game.

-📄 User.sol
-> This Smart Contract handles the qualification of the user in the game.

 ## Guide to Deploy all the Smart Contracts.
 1. Deploy the Addresses Contract.